We've heard it all and now we want to share it with you. Here's answers to the questions we get asked the most.

 Products are shipped for delivery from Ft.
 Worth, Texas.

 Roof systems are made up of a number of components such as waterproofing membranes, cover boards, insulation, adhesives, attachment plates, and fasteners.
 Adhesives and fasteners attach the other components together and to the building structure itself.
-Areas were fasteners are used to attach the membrane (along the seams) to the roof are lapped and flashed into place.
+Areas where fasteners are used to attach the membrane (along the seams) to the roof are lapped and flashed into place.
 This means that there are no exposed fasteners or areas where water may penetrate into the roofing system itself.

 The U-Anchor is installed after the roof is in place and utilizes the exact same methods as the roof.
 Therefore, it does not create a penetration that is vulnerable to leakage and is considered to roofers as “non-penetrating”.